decretist/Dissertation/Chapter3/chapter3.markdown

 <!--

+Chapter 3 overflow:

-*This* argument that Gratian could not have been the author of the second recension is persuasive if and only if you believe *both* that the first recension was competed not earlier than 1139 *and* that Gratian was a bishop by 1143 and dead by 1145.
+The use Winroth makes of the Siena necrology in his argument that Gratian could not have been the author of the second recension is persuasive if and only if you believe *both* that the first recension was competed not earlier than 1139 *and* that Gratian was a bishop by 1143 and dead by 1145.
 It is, however, neither the only nor the strongest argument against Gratian's authorship of the second recension.

+The debate over Sg was more tangential to Larson's and John Wei's dissertations than to Eichbauer's, for which it was a central concern.

+Pennington says that the 99-distinction version of the *Decretum* "reached the Iberian peninsula" in the form of Bc.
+[@pennington_biography_2018, 366-367] Pennington does not unambiguously
+say that he considers Bc to be of Iberian origin.
+Winroth, off the record, considers Bc to be of Italian origin.

   -->